-11.11 USB2 Routing for ESD Protection and BC1.2
+11.7 USB2 Recommended Routing For BC1.2 Detection/Advertisement

-When routing the USB2 signals to the TPS65988 BC1.2 detection pins and the ESD protection to the TPS6S300 protection device, it is recommended to reduce the amount of excess trace to all of the pins.
-This will cause antennae and degrade signal integrity.
+When routing the USB2 signals to the TPS65987D BC1.2 detection pins it is recommended to reduce the amount of excess trace to get to the TPS65987D pins, as this will cause antennae and degrade signal integrity.
 The USB top/bottom signals are shorted together in this example and the same approach can be used if an external USB mux is used.
-There are several approaches that can be used to get optimal routing; "tap" the USB2 signals with vias that connect the TPS65988 pins, via up to the layer where the pins are located and continue to route on that layer, or a combination of both.
+There are several approaches that can be used to get optimal routing; "tap" the USB2 signals with vias that connect the TPS65987D pins, via up to the layer where the pins are located and continue to route on that layer, or a combination of both.

 In this layout example, the D+/D- lines are routed to an internal layer from the connector.
-They are then via'd up to the pins on the devices.
-The figure below show the complete USB2 routing on SSTX1RX1, High Speed, and SSTX2RX2 layers.
+They are then via'd up to the TPS65987D directly at the pins.
+There is a small trace that is connecting the via to the pin on the top layer.
+When routing the D+/D- in this manner, the added stub is minimal.

-Figure 11-17.
-Complete USB2 Routing
+Figure 11-15.
+Via Connection for USB2